Astrap1/Orpits-0x02/README.md

 The current interface provides thinking, ready, and error states, and lets the user choose where a response is inserted.
 Future versions can add streamed responses and clearer privacy information about when note context is sent to an external AI service.

 ## 8. How PDF Export Works
 PDF export is handled through the Rust/Tauri backend because PDF generation is closer to a desktop file operation than a normal frontend rendering task.
-The frontend already knows the current note title, text content, and style ranges, but the backend is better suited for creating and writing the final PDF file to the user's device.
+The frontend already knows the current note title, text content, style ranges, and structured tables, but the backend is better suited for creating and writing the final PDF file to the user's device.

 The PDF export flow works like this:
 1. The user runs `//export`.
-2. The frontend recognises the export command and collects the note title, content, and style ranges.
+2. The frontend recognises the export command and collects the note title, content, style ranges, and structured tables.
 3. The user chooses where to save the PDF file.
 4. The frontend sends the note data and output path to the Rust/Tauri backend.
 5. The backend creates a PDF document using `printpdf`.
-6. The backend converts the note content into styled text segments using the saved style ranges.
+6. The backend converts normal note content into styled text segments and replaces recognised table anchors with formatted structured tables.
-7. The backend wraps long lines so they fit within the PDF page width.
+7. The backend wraps long normal-text lines so they fit within the PDF page width.
-8. The backend writes styled text to the PDF, including font size, colour, bold, italic, underline, and strikethrough where supported.
+8. The backend writes styled text and table cells to the PDF, including font size, colour, bold, italic, underline, and strikethrough where supported.
 9. If the note exceeds one page, the backend creates additional pages.
 10. The PDF is written to the selected file path.